- Men's Screening Tests Slideshow

 Echocardiography can be performed in two ways:

-trans-thoracic: the probe is place on chest wall to obtain images, and
+- trans-thoracic: the probe is place on the chest wall to obtain images, and

-trans-esophageal: where the probe is placed through the mouth into the
+- trans-esophageal: where the probe is placed through the mouth into the esophagus.

 Different groups of illnesses can be assessed by echocardiography: